amalieshi/amalieshi/README.md

 ## About Me

-Amalie is a German variant of the name Amalia.
+Amalie is a name that I chose myself.
 It is derived from the root word 'amal', meaning 'work' in German, 'hope' in Arabic, and 'water' in Scots-Gaelic.

-Like a software product that gets updated constantly, I am continuously evolving my ideas.
-I am a spontaneous and free-spirited person who loves to explore different topics.
-Currently, I am learning data science, discrete math, computational linear algebra, and computer science.
-My interests and hobbies have steadily evolved over time.
-This description is just a snapshot of who I am at this moment.
-I take pride in having an open and curious mindset.
-The best things in life are unexpected.
+Like a software product that gets I get to update constantly, I am continuously improving and progressively updating myself.
+I am a analytical and creative person who loves to explore different topics.
+Currently, I am learning data science, project management, chemical engineering, and web development.

 ---